sebawita/KinveyChat/Tutorial/tutorial-04-conversational-UI.md

 ### Solution

-Here is the full code for the `drop-off-location` conversation.
+Here is the full code for the `drop-off-location` conversation:

 ```json
 "drop-off-location": {